Afraym-Herz/E-commerce/README.md

 pattern we use in add services

 Domain -> entity -> repos -> Data -> repos -> repo_impl -> Presentation -> manager (cubits)

+steps to configure google log in

+get SHA certificate fingerprints key and convert it to base64 , go to project settings and set SHA key

+steps to configure facebook login is steps in DOCS

+doing section :

+1 - create services file to firebase database
+2 - create abstract class for database services to can in the future replace it 3 - general method to save data